matebence/spring/README.md

+## Concurrency and Parallelims API's in Java

+- Java 1 (Single Core)
+    - Threads API
+- Java 5 (MultiCore)
+    - ThreadPool, ExecutorService, Futures, ConcurrentCollections etc...
+    - Deadlock issues
+- Java 7 (MultiCore)
+    - Data Parallelism
+    - Forj/Join Framework
+- Java 8 (MultiCore)
+    - Lambda Stream API
+    - Parallel Stream Completable Futures
+- Java 9(Flow Api)
+    - Publish Subscribe logic

+## Terminology

+- Concurrency is a concept where two or more task can run simultaneously
+- Parrallelism is a concept in which tasks are literally going to run in parrallel

 ## Thread

 A thread is a separate flow of execution.
 A thread is capable of performing the tasks that we have assigned to it independently.
 A Java program can have multiple threads to perform multi-tasking.
 Threads are independent, meaning When a Java program uses multi-threads, if an error occurs in one thread, it will not affect other threads. each thread will perform the tasks assigned to it simultaneously.